microsoft/botbuilder-tools/tools-overview.md

 az login
 ```

-Once you are loged in, you can create a new Azure Bot Service bot using:
+Once you are logged in, you can create a new Azure Bot Service bot using:
 ```shell
 az bot create [options]
 ```